electricimp/BuildAPI/README.md

 ### 1.1.0

 - Added asynchronous operation to all public methods.
 Each method now takes an optional callback function which itself has two parameters: *err* and *data*.
-The former contains an error message, but is only present if there has been an error.
+The former contains an error message, but is only non-null if there has been an error.
 The second parameter, *data*, contains the expected result.
 For example, if you are requesting a device name, *data* will be a string.
 If you are requesting a build number, *data* will be an integer.

 ### 1.0.1